asjimene/OSDBuilder-Import-Tool/README.md

 3. Distribute Content to a specified Distribution Point Group

 ## Pre-Requisites
-Ensure that you have installed the OSDBuilder Module at least version 19.1.11.0
+Ensure that you have installed the OSDBuilder Module at least version 19.3.12.0 and the ConfigurationManger module This script needs to be run on the machine that OSDBuilder is run on The computer that this script is run on should also have the Configuration Manager Console installed

 ## Instructions
 1. Edit the Import-OSBuild.ps1 file and set the following Global Variables: ContentShare, SCCMSite, PreferredDistributionLoc